Flies, Tackle & Gear

 Barracuda & Sharks

 Barracuda will eat long needlefish and baitfish patterns stripped very quickly.
 Ideally, your cuda’ fly has a tandem or trailer hook to increase the likelihood the hook will hold.
 Both lemon sharks and barracuda will eat poppers as well.
 A 4-5 foot piece of straight monofilament with a 10” wire “bite” tippet is required.
-We recommend a minimum of 35-40lb wire and our favorite brand are Tyger-Wire and Rio.
+We recommend a minimum of 35-40lb wire and our favorite brands are Tyger-Wire and Rio.
 Both are very easily knotable and super strong.

 Snook will eat most all standard baitfish and baby tarpon flies, however as a rule of thumb snook tend to key in on red and white colored flies in particular.
 Make sure to have a handful of red/white clousers, deceivers, and even a few poppers in the box for snook.
 Snook are generally not very leader shy and you should be able to present your typical baby-tarpon fly and 40 or 50lb rigging successfully without having to change flies.